KanchanaThiliniAbeyrathna/Freelancing-Backend/README.md

 pip insall Savoir

+Kivy installation for Windows - https://kivy.org/docs/installation/installation-windows.html

-## Backend server
+## Backend Desktop Application

-Run app.py
+Run kivyblock.py

-Navigate to `http://localhost:5000/`.
+Navigate to `http://localhost:5000/` to run api calls.
 The app will automatically reload if you change any of the source files.

-## Multichain Node

-Run multichain.py